Wallace in 2nd: Best Daytona 500 finish for black driver

 DAYTONA BEACH, Fla.
-(AP) Darrell Wallace Jr. let the weight of his milestone in the Daytona 500 hit him when he saw mom.
-He sobbed as Desiree Wallace stepped onto the dais and wrapped her arms around her son for a hug neither wanted to end.
+(AP) Darrell Wallace Jr. let the weight of his milestone in the Daytona 500 wallop him once he saw mom.
+He sobbed as Desiree Wallace bounded onto the dais and wrapped her arms around her son for a hug neither wanted to end.

-”You did that thing, baby,” she said, sobbing. ”I’m so proud of you.
-I’ve waited so long, baby.”
+”You did that thing, baby ,” she said, sobbing. ”I’m so proud of you.
+You have waited so long, baby.”

-Wallace’s runner-up finish to Austin Dillon in the Daytona 500 suddenly felt like a checkered flag.
+Wallace’s runner-up finish in the No. 43 Chevrolet to Austin Dillon in the Daytona 500 suddenly felt like a checkered flag.

 ”We did win that race, baby.
 I love you.
 I’m so proud of you,” Desiree Wallace said.